CSC207-2022F-UofT/course-project-team-communify/README.md

 ### Design Patterns Used
 - Singleton, multiple times in classes such as UserList, PlaylistLibrary, SongLibrary
-- A facade, removing the Swing code from Main.java
+- A facade, removing the Swing code from Main.java and any layer outside of View
 - A factory, creating both types of user (regular and Artist)

 ### Examples of SOLID